 Topics and Partitions:

 In Kafka, topics are categories of the data feed.
 Each record/message will get published to a topic.
-Consumers can read data from one or more topic.
+Consumers can read data from one or more topics.
 There can be n number of topics on the server as long as their names are different.

 Topics are split into Partitions.
 Each partition has offset assigned which are increasing numbers starting from 0.
 Messages will be appended to end of partitions.
 The topic can have n number of partitions.